Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Weapons Table](/HeroSystem6eHeroic/images/weapons.png)

-When a red killing attack roll button is pressed, a dialog box will first ask for combat bonuses or penalties, then a chat window will show the character's name, attack roll made and target, and the BODY and STUN damage rolls.
+When a red killing attack roll button is pressed, a dialog box will first ask for combat bonuses or penalties, then a chat window will show the character's name, attack roll made, hit location (optional), and the BODY and STUN damage results.

 ![Killing Attack Chat Message](/HeroSystem6eHeroic/images/RedButtonChat.png)